sonu2164/Sample-react-nodejs-opalAuth-todolist/README.md

 4. **Start the Application**:
-   *Start the server*
+   *Start the backend*
    -Before starting the server, make .env (use .env.example in backend folder) file in 'backend' folder.

-   Now execute the following commands in `server` directory to start the server:
+   Now execute the following commands in `backend` directory to start the server:
    ```bash

    npm start